davidearl/jcomma/README.md

 When used from the [API](#huseapi), as a [library](#huselibrary), or in a [shell command](#huseshell), the specification is supplied in this structured form.
 (Yes, I know JSON can't really have comments like this).

     {
+        "specVersion": 2, # always 2 for these options
         "outputFormat": "json", # csv, html, xlsx, xml "outputStyle": "pretty", # for json
         "outputBulkElastic": "true", # for json, any non empty value